 To our great surprise and astonishment, we discovered in him a brilliant, convincing and truly charming actor.
 His speech was unintelligible, but his own way of talking was far more expressive and engaging than the performance of a hundred professional narrators with the most perfect diction.
 At some stage, he had to call his beloved dog Toto, and the way he did it – audibly, without a stumble, and very lovingly - made us all fall off our chairs.

 His acting was brilliant and powerful.
 Eventually, Edik became the star of our production of The Little Prince, a real cherry on the cake!
-There was so much freedom and light-heartedness in him… He felt comfortable in any situation, and improvised on stage with great ease.
+There were so much freedom and light-heartedness in him… He felt comfortable in any situation and improvised on stage with great ease.
 The audience just loved him!

 However, Edik is not playing in The Little Prince at the moment.
 He is suffering from a heart condition, and it is serious enough to have kept him from coming on stage for several years.

-To complete my remarks, let me let me tell you about a remarkable incident connected with Edik that impressed me a lot and made me reflect on some very important things in my life.
+To complete my remarks, let me tell you about a remarkable incident connected with Edik that impressed me a lot and made me reflect on some very important things in my life.